Three Levels to Sales Qualification

 - Pricing Model: What pricing model and terms will the account expect you to work under and will it allow you meet your target GP margins?

-- Is there a vendors list and if so do you have access to the decision makers?
+- Access to Decision Makers: If there is a vendors list, do you have access to the decision makers?

-- Skill set and niche: Does the account hire IT consultants in a skill set or niche your team has had success with in the past
+- Skill Set, Solution Fit: Does the account hire IT consultants in a skill set or niche your team has had success with in the past

 Most organizations get leads from many sources.
-Chances are you are using Linkedin and maybe some other toolssuch as Data.com, Zoominfo or Discover.org that provide leads for you.
-They provide the name of the person, company name, email, phone number and perhaps some additional information on their job title and responsibilities.
+Chances are you're using LinkedIn and maybe some other tools such as Zoominfo that provide leads for you.
+They provide the name of the person, company name, email, phone number (maybe) and perhaps some additional information on their job title and responsibilities.

-Most sales people in the staffing industry make the mistake of assuming all their leads (which many refer to as their contacts) are qualified buyers or qualified hiring managers but this is simply is not the case.
+Most salespeople in the staffing industry make the mistake of assuming all their leads (which many refer to as their contacts) are qualified buyers or qualified hiring managers but this is simply is not the case.
 Just because a person has a big fancy job title and manages a large team does not mean they engage IT staffing firms.
 When speaking with a lead (or contact) for the first time you should be asking them qualifying questions.
-Below are some questions to ask to qualify your leads.
+Below are some sales qualifying questions to qualify your leads including IT hiring managers.

 Questions to Qualify Sales Leads

 - Does the lead engage (hire) IT staffing firms?